Dr. Stephanie Marie Coo

-Stephanie Coo, known socially as “Typ Typ” Coo, is currently a Marie Curie Postdoctoral fellow at the Universidad de Granada in Spain.
+Dr. Coo is currently a Marie Curie Postdoctoral fellow at the Universidad de Granada in Spain and NOVA School of Law- Universidade Nova de Lisboa in Portugal.
 She holds a Bachelor’s degree in Business Management and a Master’s degree in History from the Jesuit-run Ateneo de Manila University in the Philippines.
-She completed her PhD in History at the Université Nice Sophia Antipolis in Nice, France, having been unanimously conferred très honorable avec félicitations du jury, the highest distinction in the French university system.
+She completed her PhD in History at the Université Nice Sophia Antipolis in France, having been unanimously conferred très honorable avec félicitations du jury, the highest distinction in the French university system.

-Having trained and stayed at various times in her life in numerous countries, notably China and France, Tunisia, her work, travels and social engagements have been featured in newspapers and magazines such asL’Officiel Manila, The Manila Times, Diário de Notícias, etc.
+Having trained and stayed at various times in her life in numerous cities, notably Beijing, Nice, Tunis, Boston, Granada, and Lisbon, her work, travels and social engagements have been featured in newspapers and magazines such as CNN Philippines, L’Officiel Manila, The Manila Times, Diário de Notícias, Ideal, BusinessWorld, etc.

 Dr. Stephanie Marie Coo wins the prestigious IIAS-ICAS International Book Prize 2021 as the Best Book in Humanities – English Language Edition.

 • IMG_20200106: Dr. Stephanie Marie Coo with Evelio Leonardia, Mayor of Bacolod City, Philippines

 • IMG-f4228ef54dad: Dr. Stephanie Marie Coo with H.E.
 Celia Anna M. Feria, Philippine Ambassador to Portugal

 Organised every two years, together with the ICAS conference, the IBP has grown from a small experiment (50 books and 5 dissertations in 2005), to the leading Book Prize in the field of Asian Studies, with 600 books and 150 dissertations submitted for the 2019 edition.